kallistisoft/DrivenByMoss-Documentation/Generic-Tools-Protocols/Open-Sound-Control-(OSC).md

 ### Actions

-* Action 1-8: Select the Action to execute if an /action command is received
+* Action 1-8: Select the Action to execute if an /action/{n} command is received
+* ActionID: Execute the given Action if an /action {action_id} command is received

 ### Debug